 The Fed is also involved here as well.
-Because housing has such a big role in the economy (depending on the year, 15% – 18% of U.S. gross domestic product), the Fed was buying huge amounts of MBS in order to help keep rates down during the economic recovery.
+Because housing has such a big role in the economy – it produces 15% – 18% of U.S. gross domestic product – the Fed was buying huge amounts of MBS in order to help keep rates down during the economic recovery.

-However, one of the things they also want to do soon is start to get these MBS off their balance sheet.
-This would allow the Fed to have the resources to follow a similar strategy of purchasing MBS in the event of another economic crisis.
-The Fed has signaled that they would like to begin getting these holdings off their balance sheet shortly.
+However, one of the things the Fed has begun is the process of getting these MBS off their balance sheet.
+This allows allow the Fed to have the resources to follow a similar strategy of purchasing MBS in the event of another economic crisis.

 When the Fed begins selling off, that major investor is gone.
 In order to make up the volume, rates will have to go up to raise yields and attract other investors.

-Auto is a very visible example, but there are stories like that across the economy and prices have gone up on a widespread basis.
-In the last 12 months, prices have increased 7.9% in one index from the Bureau of Labor Statistics.
-It’s the largest year-to-year increase since January 1982.
+Cars are a very visible example, but there are stories like that across the economy and prices have gone up on a widespread basis.
+In the last 12 months, prices have increased 8.3% in one index from the Bureau of Labor Statistics.

 As rates go up, mortgage payments obviously go up, posing a challenge to affordability.
 One of the ways around that for buyers is to take a longer term.
 This could enable you to have a lower payment even at a slightly higher rate.